This tool is now available in Map Viewer, the modern map-making tool in ArcGIS Enterprise. To learn more, see Calculate Density (Map Viewer).

 Use Calculate Density to create a density map using point or line measurements.
 Other tools may be useful in solving similar but slightly different problems.

 Calculate Density is also available in ArcGIS Pro.
-To run the tool from ArcGIS Pro, your project's active portal must be running Portal for ArcGIS 10.5 or later.
+To run the tool from ArcGIS Pro, your project's active portal must be running ArcGIS Enterprise 10.5 or later.
 You must also sign in to the portal using an account that has privileges to perform standard feature analysis in the portal.